 Performance-wise, React Table can’t handle infinitely long tables, like a Google Sheet.
 React Table works well for medium-sized tables, but not for long ones.

-Ultimately, you should consider React Table for simple tables that need basic features, like searching, sorting, filtering, etc. A few good examples might include a sports leaderboard with statistics or a financial data table with custom elements.
+Ultimately, you should consider React Table for simple tables that need basic features, like searching, sorting, and filtering.
+A few good examples might include a sports leaderboard with statistics or a financial data table with custom elements.

 In this tutorial, we’ll demonstrate how to build a simple Airtable clone using React Table.
 But first, let’s quickly review the features of a fully functional React Table UI and discuss some common challenges associated with building data tables in React.